dminkovsky/kube-cloud-build/README.md

 `kube-cloud-build` examines your Kubernetes manifests, identifies images that are missing from Google Container Registry (GCR), generates build requests for the missing images, and submits the build requests for you.
-It then streams build logs to your terminal.

 To use this tool, just add Container Builder build steps to your manifests.
 Then, any time you update an image's tag in a manifest, run that manifest